- July 22, 2021

 - Category: Blog

-The Critical Need for Physical Security for Data Centers
+The Critical Need for Data Center Perimeter Security

 As the Internet of Things (IoT) continues to grow, an unprecedented amount of business-critical information is being stored into a concentrated data center, exposing new risks.

-One breach can wreak havoc on a company, and by extension, the digital economy itself.
-Now that cyber security in the form of firewalls and online protection has been generally established, the physical perimeter is the next area of focus for protecting the data center.
+Even a single data center perimeter security breach can wreak havoc on a company, and by extension, the digital economy itself.
+Now that cyber security in the form of firewalls and online protection has been generally established, the physical perimeter is the next area of focus for data center security.

 Beyond the risk to the stored data itself, data center organizations face liability and negative perception caused by theft or disruption of services.
 Additional challenges include ensuring that people are not encroaching onto expansive data center perimeters undetected, and addressing the safety of personnel and the community should outdoor power systems become compromised.
 The financial impact from the theft of expensive networking and computing equipment remains a concern as well.